mmmorris1975/aws-runas/README.md

 Example (run the terraform, using native AssumeRole configuraiton in terraform, with session tokens):

     $ aws-runas -s admin-profile terraform plan

+### Running command using role arn from the command line

+The program supports supplying the 'profile' argument as a role ARN instead of a profile in the config file.
+This may be useful for cases where it's not desirable/feasible to keep a local copy of the config file, and the role ARN is static.

+If necessary, the ARN for an MFA token can be provided via the `-M` command line option.

+    $ aws-runas [-M mfa serial] arn:aws:iam::1234567890:role/my-role terraform plan

 ## Contributing